unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 Whenever the user scrolls down to see additional data and is hitting the end of the collection displayed in a `ListView`, the pagination List-Feed is automatically triggered with a page request.
 The parameter of `AsyncPaginated`, is a delegate taking in a [`PageRequest`](#the-pagerequest-type) value and a `CancellationToken` and returning an `IListFeed<T>` where `T` is `Person` in our case.
 This delegate is invoked when a page request comes in.

-Inside this callback we call the service by providing it with the following parameters:
+Inside this callback, we call the service by providing it with the following parameters:

-- `pageSize`: the page-size the `ListView` expects being able to display on the first page, which is received via the `DesiredSize` property of the `PageRequest`.
-This property is a nullable uint, and is null on the first call, as by the time of first call the UI is initializing the data-binding and there's no data present yet to determine the amount of items the UI should place in the space.
-On first call we'll instead use the constant value `DefaultPageSize` which is set to `20`.
+- `pageSize`: the page size the `ListView` expects being able to display on the first page, which is received via the `DesiredSize` property of the `PageRequest`.
+This property is a nullable uint, and is null on the first call, as by the time of the first call the UI is initializing the data-binding and there's no data present yet to determine the number of items the UI should place in the space.
+On the first call, we'll instead use the constant value `DefaultPageSize` which is set to `20`.
-- `firstItemIndex:` The index of the first item in the requested page.
-We use the current count (which is one based) as the next one's index (which is zero-based).
+- `firstItemIndex:` The index of the first item on the requested page.
+We use the current count (which is one-based) as the next one's index (which is zero-based).

 ### View